Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Methodology

 \subsection{Context Aggregation at Decoding Time}

 In our approach, context aggregation enhances truthfulness and informativeness during autoregressive generation.
-At each decoding step $t$, the embedding of the current context ($x_{t-M:t-1}$) is extracted using the same sentence embedding model $E$ as in the grounding space construction (Eq.~\eqref{eq:embedding}).
-Given the current context embedding \(\mathbf{e}_t=E(x_{t-M:t-1})\), the top-\(N\) most similar context embeddings \(\{\mathbf{e}_{t_n}\}_{n=1}^N\) are retrieved from the grounding space $C$ (defined in the previous section) by cosine similarity:
+At each decoding step $t$, the embedding of the current context ($x_{t-M:t-1}$) is extracted using the same sentence embedding model $E$ as in the grounding space construction (Eq.~\ref{eq:embedding}).
+Given the current context embedding \(\mathbf{e}_t=E(x_{t-M:t-1})\), cosine similarity is computed against all stored grounding-space embeddings: